Signal from Structure: Exploiting Submodular Upper Bounds in Generative Flow Networks

 \end{corollary} \begin{proofsketch} This result follows from a direct application of the definition of expectation. \end{proofsketch}

-We introduce \textbf{S}ubmodular \textbf{U}pper-\textbf{Bo}unds GFN (\subo), an approach that leverages the submodular upper bounds (Property~\ref{obs:subo}) to transform a single query to the reward function into multiple upper bounds (given a dataset of trajectories).
-Following the OFU principle~\cite{brafmanRMAXGeneralPolynomial2002}, \subo{} learns both from the rewards of the observed states and on the upper bounds of unobserved terminating states.
-We show that this improves the amount of information that can be extracted from individual trajectories, improving data efficiency.
-We then show that the optimism of the upper bounds leads the learned distribution to induce oversampling on highly uncertain, unobserved terminating states, thus improving exploration.
+We introduce \textbf{S}ubmodular \textbf{U}pper-\textbf{Bo}unds GFN (\subo{}), an approach that leverages the submodular upper bounds (Property~\ref{obs:subo}) to transform a single query to the reward function into multiple upper bounds on terminating states (given previously sampled trajectories).
+Algorithm~\ref{alg:subo} provides a general description of the procedure to train a GFN with submodular upper bounds and an arbitrary flow matching loss $\mathcal{L}$, including upper bounds generated from triplets of trajectories.
+Training from upper bounds on the rewards may leverage the backward policy $P_B$ in order to generate valid training trajectories from the terminating state with an upper bound.
+We can then plug this trajectory into the loss $\mathcal{L}$, replacing the usual terminating state reward $R(x)$ with $\operatorname{UB}(x)$.
+Lastly, many upper bounds may be available for a given terminating state $x$.
+Choosing the smallest one narrows the gap to the target distribution.